tabassumsarah/tennis/README.md

 # Project:
 1. Java 8
 2. Need to have jdk 8 installed and java set in your class path to use following commands.
-3. Need to have Gradle installed to build the project and to run tests.
+3. Need to have Gradle installed to build the project.
+4. to run tests, gradlew test
+5. There is no main file and cmd tool for this project.

 # Overview
 1. All scoring logic is implemented in a seperate class.pointWonBy() and score() is implemented in one class.